Laviana

 Laviana (Asturian: Llaviana) is a municipality in the Autonomous Community of the Principality of Asturias, located in Spain.
 It is bordered on the north by Bimenes and Nava, on the south by Aller, on the east by Piloña and Sobrescobio, and on the west by San Martín del Rey Aurelio and Mieres.

-Situated in the basin of the Rio Nalon, it is a terminal for the FC de Langreo railway, now subsumed by FEVE, which connects it to the port of Gijón.
+Situated in the basin of the Rio Nalon, it is a terminal for the FC de Langreo railway, now part of FEVE, which connects it to the port of Gijón.

 Economy

-Mining, agriculture and stock-rearing have been the principal industries since the early 20th century.
+Mining, agriculture, and stock-rearing have been the principal industries since the early 20th century.

 History

-Almost everywhere in Asturia you find Prehistorian Signs, also in the region Laviana.
-Some Hill Forts and Dolmen made in the Bronze Age and in the Iron Age are still visitable (Castro de El Cercu, El Prau in Castiello and La Corona in Boroñes).Also the Romans built some Bridges along the Rio Nalon Street which are used today.
+Prehistoric signs are found almost everywhere in Asturias, including in the Laviana region.
+Several Hill Forts and Dolmen dating to the Bronze Age and Iron Age are still accessible (Castro de El Cercu, El Prau in Castiello and La Corona in Boroñes).
+Additionally, the Romans built bridges along the Rio Nalon Street, which are still in use today.

-The name Flaviana was written down first time, in 1115 when the area was bordered to the Monastery "San Vicente de Oviedo".During the Peninsular War and the Carlism revolution, Laviana was the area for some famous battles.
+The name Flaviana was first recorded in 1115, when the area bordered the Monastery of "San Vicente de Oviedo".
+During the Peninsular War and the Carlism revolution, Laviana was the site of several notable battles.